How to protect yourself from streaming hacks

 5) Be careful of downloading apps: Because malicious codes can be gained through apps from third-party sources, it is important to only download apps through authorized places such as the Apple Store or Google Play.
 Even when downloading from those authorized sources, check the ratings and read the reviews to make sure that apps are reputable.

-6) Install good antivirus software: Having good antivirus running on your devices will alert you of any malware in your system and alert you against clicking on any malicious links that may install malware on your devices, allowing hackers to gain access to your personal information.
-The best way to protect yourself from these kinds of cyber threats or having your data breached is to have antivirus protection installed on all your devices.
+6) Install strong antivirus software: Having good antivirus running on your devices will alert you of any malware in your system and alert you against clicking on any malicious links that may install malware on your devices, allowing hackers to gain access to your personal information.

 Best Antivirus Protection 2024